Bert le Vack

-Herbert 'Bert' le Vack (1888 London – 16 September 1931 Berne, Switzerland) was a motorcycle world speed record holder throughout the 1920s and earned the nickname the 'Wizard of Brooklands' for his exploits at Brooklands.
+Herbert 'Bert' le Vack (1888 – 16 September 1931) was a motorcycle world speed record holder throughout the 1920s and earned the nickname the 'Wizard of Brooklands' for his exploits at Brooklands.

 An expert racing engine tuner, le Vack worked for some of the great marques and in the late 1920s joined Motosacoche in Switzerland as the works rider, chief designer and tuner.
 Le Vack was killed in a sidecar accident on 16 September 1931 near Bern, but is generally regarded as being one of the greatest racing motorcyclists of his day.

 Life

 Bert le Vack was born in North London and was of Scottish descent, the son of an upholsterer and antique dealer Albert Edward le Vack.
 Bert's grandfather was John le Vack, a Scottish steam locomotive engineer, who moved to London from his birthplace in Caithness.
 Bert's first job was with Legros and Knowles, of Willesden Junction.
 He moved on to work for Daimler, Napier and the London General Omnibus Company.
 Le Vack began his racing career on bicycles but once he visited Brooklands he began tuning motorcycles and won the first hill climb he entered on a 1909 Triumph.
 In 1912 he competed in the London to Edinburgh Run and in 1913 he was working with another JAP test rider at Brooklands called John Wallace, who was sacked for being 'under age'.
 On the outbreak of World War I they both joined Scottish car makers Arrol-Johnston and turned their talents to designing, assembling and testing aero engines.
-Wallace founded Duzmo Motorcycles In the 1914 Senior TT he averaged 45 mi/h and won a Gold Medal.
+Wallace founded Duzmo Motorcycles In the 1914 Senior TT he averaged 45 mi/h and won a gold medal.

 After the war le Vack had his own garage and it was a chance exchange of a Scott for an MAG-engined Edmund that re-awakened his interest in motorcycle racing.
 Tuning up the Edmund led to the neglect of his business, so when he had an offer of employment from Wallace he agreed and began developing Duzmo engines.
 He then built a competition motorcycle that he used in competitions and demonstrations.
 He called the bike the 'Ace' and then it became the 'Duzmo' in 1920 when Bert became well known as a racer.

 Towards the end of 1920 Bert moved to the Hendee Manufacturing Co, who made Indian motorcycles in Springfield, Massachusetts.
 He joined their London Depot and developed the eight valve Indian engine.
 Bert married Ethel Dale in 1912 and there were four children.
 He divorced Ethel in 1929 and later remarried.